 This house rule probably saved Christmas music’s and my love affair.
 To this day, I still feel a thrill the moment I hit the play button for the first time of the season, invariably the day after Thanksgiving.
 By the end of the season, however, I have more than had my fill, having grown increasingly bored over the weeks with the entire genre.
 By the 20th of the month I am pretty much done with it, and after presents are opened on the 25th I shut it down completely with a feeling that can only be called relief.
 (You can probably relate.)
 But eleven months later, at the next day after Thanksgiving, I’m all in.

 I’ve also become something of a hobbyist concerning the history of Christmas and holiday music.
 Each song tells us a story through its lyrics, of course.
 But what I have learned over time is that the stories behind the songs and how they came to be are almost always far more interesting and complex than the simple stories of Santa Claus, snowy landscapes, and babes in swaddling clothes that we sing.
-They’re stories that involve kings, underdogs, titans of industry, thieves, murderers, scoundrels, charlatans, pirates, philanderers, the dissolving of marriages, the disowning of children, literal blood sacrifices, and of course the delightful realization that so many of the wintery ones we love most were written by Jews tanning themselves by the pool in Los Angeles.
-I’ve long thought it a shame these stories aren’t told each year, by the light of the fireplace or the Kindle.
+They’re stories that involve kings, underdogs, titans of industry, thieves, murderers, scoundrels, charlatans, secret codes, pirates, philanderers, the dissolving of marriages, the disowning of children, literal blood sacrifices, cleverly disguised anti-Christian political messages, and of course the delightful realization that so many of the wintery Christmas ones we love most were written by Jewish songwriters tanning themselves by the pool in Los Angeles.
+I’ve long thought it a shame these stories aren’t told each year, by the light of the fireplace, tree, or menorah.

 This year I offer you a Virtual Musical Advent Calendar.
 Each day of December though the 26th, I will do a short post on a Christmas carol or holiday song.